Best mmWave Presence Sensors 2026 (Beats Motion Sensors)

 Ecosystem Compatibility: Matter, Thread, HomeKit, Zigbee, and Home Assistant

 The protocol gap between these sensors is the most consequential spec difference in the category.
 The Aqara Presence Sensor FP2 and the meross Matter Human Presence Sensor are the only sensors in this roundup with native HomeKit and Matter support — both protocols that deliver local-network control without a cloud dependency.
-The Ecosystem Fit factor in our composite formula awards the Aqara FP2 a 5-platform coverage score (9.5) and the meross a similar 5-platform score (9.0); the Linptech ES1, SwitchBot, and Sonoff SNZB-06P each cover 2-3 platforms and score in the 5.0-6.0 range.
+The Ecosystem Fit factor in our composite formula (ecosystem count × 2, capped at 10) awards the Aqara FP2 and the meross a full 10.0 for five-platform coverage; the SwitchBot covers three platforms (6.0), and the Linptech ES1 and Sonoff SNZB-06P each cover two (4.0).
 Households running multiple voice assistants benefit most from the FP2 and meross since their automations route through a single device entity.

 Zigbee versus Wi-Fi is the second protocol axis that matters for Home Assistant users.
 The Linptech ES1 and Sonoff SNZB-06P both expose directly over Zigbee2MQTT and ZHA — fully local, no Tuya cloud, no Wi-Fi credential management.
 The FP2 and meross use Wi-Fi 2.4GHz, which still works in HA but routes through the Aqara or meross cloud layer for some advanced features.
 The SwitchBot uses Bluetooth and requires a SwitchBot Hub for non-direct control.
 For pure-Zigbee Home Assistant setups, the Linptech and Sonoff are the cleanest architectural picks.
 Both Zigbee sensors integrate with mainstream coordinators (SkyConnect, Sonoff Zigbee 3.0 Plus, ConBee II, Home Assistant Yellow) within 10 mins of pairing, exposing presence and ambient light entities that fire automations at the same speed as any other Z2MQTT device.

 Power architecture is a separate compatibility consideration that often surprises buyers.
-The FP2, Linptech, meross, and Sonoff all require USB power and a wired outlet within 6 ft of the mounting point.
+The FP2, Linptech, meross, and Sonoff all require USB power and a wired outlet near the mounting point.
 The SwitchBot is the only sensor in this roundup that supports battery operation — useful for renters who can't run a power cable, or for ceiling installs where the nearest outlet is across the room.
-SwitchBot's documentation rates the battery life at approximately 6 months under typical use, drawing 50ms-200ms current pulses for radar transmission; SmartHomeSolver corroborated this in their renter-friendly install thread.
+SwitchBot's product documentation describes a long-lasting battery for the wire-free install option.

-For a fuller picture of how presence sensors fit into a broader smart-home build, our Best Smart Home Essentials 2026: 7 Devices for One System guide covers the device categories that pair well with mmWave presence — smart bulbs, motion-activated outlets, and bedroom automation hubs that consume the presence signal.
-Buyers planning a dedicated Matter rollout should also consult best-matter-thread-starter-devices-apple-home-2026 for the hub layer that ties the meross or FP2 into a Matter-first household.
+For a fuller picture of how presence sensors fit into a broader smart-home build, our Best Smart Home Essentials 2026: 7 Devices That Work Together guide covers the device categories that pair well with mmWave presence — smart bulbs, motion-activated outlets, and bedroom automation hubs that consume the presence signal.
+Buyers planning a dedicated Matter rollout should also consult Best Matter Devices 2026: Aqara M200 Wins at $70 for the hub layer that ties the meross or FP2 into a Matter-first household.

 App ecosystem compatibility extends beyond protocol coverage.
 Aqara's app handles 30-zone configuration, scene creation, fall detection setup, and multi-person tracking from one interface; meross's app handles the combo sensor calibration plus AI motion filtering settings; Linptech and Sonoff devices typically expose configuration through Home Assistant directly via Z2MQTT entities rather than vendor apps.
 For multi-platform households where one person uses HomeKit and another uses Google Home, the FP2 and meross are the only sensors that don't force one user onto a different app.
 Pairing setup typically completes within 5 mins via QR code scan; full automation testing requires an additional 15 mins to confirm zone calibration holds across reboots.